rakus/extensible-maven-completion/README.md

 So

     $ mvn shade:shade -Dsha<TAB>

-will be completed to
+is completed to

     $ mvn shade:shade  -DshadeSourcesContent=true

-#### Creating Completion-Extensions
+#### Creating Completion Extensions

 Fortunately Maven has some rules for the content of the JAR file of a Maven plugin.
 The jar has to contain the file `META-INF/maven/plugin.xml`.
 This file describes the plugin, its goals and the options supported by each goal.

-That makes creating a completion-extension quite easy.
+That makes creating a completion extension quite easy.
 Just unpack the file `META-INF/maven/plugin.xml` from the JAR and filter it through XSLT.

 The script `bin/mvn-comp-create-extension.sh` with the XSL stylesheet